kylegalloway/Closest-Teams/README.md

 * ncaafbs
 * ncaafcs

 Colors from [here](https://teamcolorcodes.com/).
-I tried to use contrasting in most places.
+I tried to use contrasting colors in most places.

 ## Examples of output